 The mask itself is a solidly built diving mask.
 One would be somewhat skeptical assuming that the only thing good about this mask is the built-in mount, but that’s far from the truth.

-The mask has tempered glass lenses and a low volume design.
+The mask has tempered glass lenses and due to the low internal volume is considered a low-volume mask.
 It comes in two configurations, either with a single lens or with dual lenses.
-Both variants offer a full field of view.
+Both variants offer a wide field of view.

 The skirt is made out of soft silicone and provides a tight fit.
 It also is quite comfortable to wear and offers a good seal.